Staphylococcus/brain-from-brane/docs/05-competitive-dynamics/5a-mechanisms-competition.md

 **Example: Specialized Subreddit Niche**
 This diagram shows how a specialized subreddit (e.g., r/AskHistorians) creates its own niche through specialized **repeaters** (moderators, contributors, users), controlled **jitter** (variation in posts and comments that gets parsed and, for extreme cases of jitter, either contributes to the anchors or gets discarded as unproductive), and domain-specific **anchors** (rules, moderation, expert consensus).
 The network structure enables high-quality information transmission while the stabilizing mechanisms maintain the niche's distinct identity and standards.

+### Causal Chain

+1. **Direct Competition Creates Pressure:** Two systems compete for the same broad audience, leading to conflict and inefficiency.

+2. **Jitter Creates a Variant:** A variation (jitter) of one system emerges, focusing on a specific sub-topic or specialized audience.

+3. **Specialization Occurs:** This specialized variant attracts a highly dedicated niche audience with strong substrate affinity.

+4. **Develop Niche Infrastructure:** The niche system develops its own specialized repeaters (e.g., academic journals, expert forums) and anchors (specialized jargon, community standards).

+5. **Competition is Reduced:** By catering to different needs, the two systems no longer compete directly for the same "cognitive territory," allowing for coexistence.
+A specialized subreddit like r/AskHistorians is a perfect example of this process.

 ---

 ## Efficiency of Propagation and Transmission